CP-Unibo/sunny-cp/README.md

 ```

 This will give access to the bash and SUNNY-CP can be invoked by running the
-`sunny-cp` command like a local installation.
+`sunny-cp` command like a manual installation.
 To move the mzn and dzn files within the container
 the `scp` command can be used or, alternatively, it is possible also to
 start the container with some shared volume (see